2006 World Series: Game 1

 Two rookies faced off in Game 1 for the first time in history: Anthony Reyes for St. Louis and Justin Verlander for Detroit.
 It looked like the Tigers were going to get to Reyes early in the bottom of the first, when Craig Monroe doubled and Magglio Ordóñez walked.
 Carlos Guillén singled Monroe in, giving the Tigers a 1–0 lead.
 However, in the top of the second, Scott Rolen hit a long home run to left field, tying the score at 1–1.
 Rolen was 0-for-15 in his career in the World Series before hitting the home run.
 The previous mark had been 0-for-13, set by Benny Kauff of the New York Giants in the 1917 World Series.
-In the third inning the Cards broke through, first when Chris Duncan's RBI double scored Yadier Molina to give the Cardinals the lead.
-On Verlander's next pitch, 2005 National League MVP Albert Pujols banged a two-run home run, punishing the rookie who elected to pitch to the dangerous Pujols, rather than walk him with first base open and two outs and pitch to Jim Edmonds.
+In the third inning, St. Louis broke through, first when Chris Duncan's RBI double scored Yadier Molina to give the Cardinals the lead.
+On Verlander's next pitch, 2005 National League MVP Albert Pujols hit a two-run home run, punishing the rookie who elected to pitch to the dangerous Pujols, rather than walk him with first base open and two outs and pitch to Jim Edmonds.

-Meanwhile, Anthony Reyes was the story.
+Meanwhile, Anthony Reyes pitched well.
 The pitcher who had the fewest regular season wins of a Game 1 World Series starter (5) at one point retired 17 in a row from the first inning to the sixth inning, a World Series record for a rookie.
 The previous record was thirteen (John Stuper, STL, 1982, and Dickey Kerr, CHW, 1919).
 Reyes' final line was eight-plus innings, four hits, two runs, and four strikeouts.
 The Cards took advantage of Detroit's mistakes again in the sixth, when Brandon Inge made two errors in one play.
 With runners on second and third, Inge threw to home wild to score a run and then obstructed Scott Rolen, who was running home, to score another run.
 Craig Monroe hit a home run off Reyes in the bottom of the ninth, which led to Reyes being pulled from the game, as Braden Looper came in to finish the game.
 The final score was 7–2 Cardinals, marking the first time since 2003 that the National League had won a World Series game, and the first World Series game won by St. Louis since Game 5 of the 1987 World Series.